Last updated on December 22, 2022

 Animar, Soul of Elements | Illustration by Peter Mohrbacher

 Temur is a color wedge of size.
 Your strategy almost always revolves around doing normal things like playing creatures, casting spells, and taking extra turns, but to an enormous magnitude.
-Nearly any deck can be described as simply “big stuff” or “big spells,” but don’t let this apparent simplicity trick you.
+Nearly any deck can be described as “big stuff” or “big spells,” but don’t let this apparent simplicity trick you.

 You have to carefully construct your deck to take advantage of Temur’s abilities and consistently get the mana and interactions you need to explode.
 A big part of that is using a commander that empowers this core strategy.